TruongDuyLongPTIT/Data-Driven-Hospital-EHR-Analysis/README.md

 ## 🧬 Bộ dữ liệu: MIMIC-IV Dataset

 **MIMIC-IV (Medical Information Mart for Intensive Care IV)** is a **large-scale real-world** medical dataset published by the MIT Lab for Computational Physiology.
-It contains anonymized data from tens of thousands of patients at Beth Israel Deaconess Medical Center (Boston, MA).
+It contains anonymized data from tens of thousands of patients at Beth Israel Deaconess Medical Center (Boston).

 #### Đặc Điểm Nổi Bật